gregolive/together/README.md

 - Figaro gem for creating API environment variables in gitignore.

 ### 5) Images and avatars:
+- Users can add images to posts via the "Add photo" button in the post form.
+- The default avatar for a user is assigned as their email's gravatar image via the gravatar gem.
+A user with no gravatar images will have the gravatar logo as their avatar with this setup (unless they sign in via Facebook), but they can add an avatar from their edit profile page.
-- In development to the local disk images and user avatars are saved to the local disk.
+- In development, images and uploaded user avatars are saved via Active Storage to the local disk.
-- In production images are saved with AWS S3 cloud storage using the aws-sdk-s3 gem.
+- In production, Active Storage is configured to save images with AWS S3 cloud storage using the aws-sdk-s3 gem.
 - Resizing images is done via the image_processing gem's variant method.

 ### 5) Mailer: